-Cost of revenues for the years ended December 31, 2021 and 2020 were approximately \$832,000 and \$1,453,000, respectively, which represented a decrease of \$621,000, or 43%.
-The base salary, facility and equipment usage fees to operate the fabrication facility during the 2021 and 2020 periods are and allocated between research and development and cost of revenues based upon the specific projects worked on during the period.
-During the year ended December 31, 2021, we also incurred a loss of \$60,000 on one government customer contract due to costs exceeding the contract revenues.
-We have operated at a gross loss for the past year as our revenues are not yet significant to cover our fixed costs of the facility.
+Cost of revenues for the years ended December 31, 2022 and 2021 were approximately \$228,000 and \$832,000, respectively, which represented a decrease of \$604,000, or 73%.
+The base salary, facility and equipment usage fees to operate the fabrication facility during the 2022 and 2021 periods are allocated between research and development and cost of revenues based upon the specific projects worked on during the period.
+The cost of revenues decrease is primarily offset by an increase in R&D, therefore operating costs remained consistent from one year to the next.